-Course Name: Law of Tort and Consumer Protection Act
+Course Name: Law of Tort and Consumer Protection Act Course Code: BBALLB-104 Class: BBALLB 1st year Semester: II Credit: 4

 Course Objectives:

 To primarily concerned with redressal of wrongful civil action by awarding compensation.
 In a society where men live together, conflict interests are bound to occur and they may from time to time cause damage to one or the other.
 In addition with the rapid industrialization tortuous liability has come to be against manufacturers and industrial units.
 As the law of tort is a basically a judge made law, students are required to make a judicial pronouncements.
 They are required to keep themselves with the latest developments extending to the entire course.